pradeeptaswain/oldmonk/README.md

 # oldmonk
 OldMonk is an Automation framework for developing tests using Selenium/WebDriver and TestNG

-This framework abstract away the boiler plate code that are needed for setting up any Selenium/WebDriver/TestNG based automation framework.
+This framework abstracts away the boiler plate code that are needed for setting up any Selenium/WebDriver/TestNG based automation framework.
 It provides the below abilities:

 - Logging
 - Generation of screenshots in case of test failure